llevvi/llevvi.github.io/README.md

-# This is a simple single-page persona page
+# This is a simple single-page personal website

 1- Make sure you have npm installed.